eecheng87/Convolution/README.md

 run `jupyter notebook` and you will get answer which named `output.hex`

-only if you want add you custom input, just modified `input.hex`
+only if you want add your custom input, just modified `input.hex`

 following is design block